bradhowes/keystrokecountdown/src/articles/corePlot/index.md

 ## Latency Scatter Plot

-For the last plot, we want to show the sample values as light blue dots, with thin grey lines connecting them.
+For the last plot, we want to show the sample values as light blue dots, with thin gray lines connecting them.

 ```swift
 let plot = CPTScatterPlot()